Good Samaritan University Hospital

 Good Samaritan University Hospital (formerly Good Samaritan Hospital Medical Center) is a 537-bed non-profit teaching hospital on Long Island located in West Islip, New York.
-The hospital contains 100 nursing home beds as well as operates an adult and pediatric Level II trauma center.
+The hospital contains 100 nursing home beds as well as operates an adult Level I trauma center and a pediatric Level II trauma center.
 Good Samaritan University Hospital opened in May 1959, and has expanded several times since opening.
 It has been Magnet-designed for its quality nursing since 2006, and is a member of Catholic Health.
 The hospital is also a major regional clinical campus for clinical clerkships and postgraduate medical training affiliated with the New York Institute of Technology College of Osteopathic Medicine, one of the largest medical schools in the United States.

 History

 Good Samaritan University Hospital was established by the Daughters of Wisdom.
-It opened on May 18, 1959 on a 60-acre parcel adjacent to the Great South Bay.
+It opened on May 18, 1959, on a 60-acre parcel adjacent to the Great South Bay.

 From 1963 to 1967, Robert Moses was the chairperson for the hospital's annual ball.
 On July 29, 1981, Robert Moses died at Good Samaritan at age 92.

 It has undergone major expansions six times: to the east in 1966; to the south with the 120-bed Baxter Pavilion in 1970; to the west with two additional patient floors in 1973; to the north in 1983 with a five-story addition which included eight new operating rooms and new radiology and pediatric departments; and in 1996 with a four-story addition for the teaching, mammography, pathology and surgical programs.

 The sixth expansion, begun in 1998, was a new two-story structure connected to the main building by a corridor.
 The Center for Emergency Medicine and Trauma, which was dedicated on April 22, 2001, encompasses the first floor.
+In 2020 a separate dedicated 7 bed pediatric emergency department was built next to the emergency room.

 In February 1980, Good Samaritan acquired the former Sayville Nursing Home for elderly patients who could no longer live home alone.
 The structure at the corner of Elm and Candee Avenues was totally refurbished as the Good Samaritan Nursing Home with skilled nursing facilities for 100 patient-residents.

 In 1992, the West Islip Breast Cancer Coalition asked Good Samaritan to open a breast cancer center, and in February 1994, Good Samaritan opened its Breast Health Center.
 It became Long Island's first comprehensive breast health center.
 According to The New York Times, the center offers mammography examinations, biopsies, surgeries, after care, counseling, a boutique, and support groups.
 In 1997, the Breast Health Center was one of four places in the United States that was conducting clinical trials for new filmless digital mammography technology.